Hamzah-syed/learn-typescript/NODE_PROJECTS/getting-started-exercises.md

 2. Personal Message: Store a person’s name in a variable, and print a message to that person.
 Your message should be simple, such as, “Hello Eric, would you like to learn some Python today?”

-3. Name Cases: Store a person’s name in a variable, and then print that person’s name in lowercase, uppercase, and titlecase.
+3. Name Cases: Store a person’s name in a variable, and then print that person’s name in lowercase and uppercase.

 4. Famous Quote: Find a quote from a famous person you admire.
 Print the quote and the name of its author.
 Your output should look something like the following, including the quotation marks: